dart-lang/test/pkgs/test/README.md

 * `safari`: Whether the test is running on Apple Safari.

-* `ie`: Whether the test is running on Microsoft Internet Explorer.
+* `edge`: Whether the test is running on Microsoft Edge browser.

 * `node`: Whether the test is running on Node.js.